Svetloslav15/ASP.NetCore-Template/README.md

 This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
 These classes should be based on interfaces defined within the application layer.
 ### Web
 This layer is a single page application based on Angular 8 and ASP.NET Core 3.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.
+### Tests
+This layer is for tests, you can write both unit tests and integrational tests.
+### Common
+This layer is for global constants or files that are used in others layers.

  ## Technologies
 * .NET Core 3.1
 * ASP .NET Core 3.1